sebbu/iControl-Web/README.md

 * Copy the file to the name gui.json.
 * Edit the file gui.json with a JSON editor to avoid syntax errors.
 There are plenty in the Mac App Store or available online.
 * After you have changed the file to your needs, drag and drop it back (named **gui.json**) to the iTunes file sharing folder in iTunes.
-* Kill the app using the app switcher and start it again.
+* Kill the iPhone app using the app switcher and start it again.
 You will see the configuration on your iPhone or iPad.
+* The configuration should be transferred automatically to the Apple watch.
+    * The iPhone shows an alert that will transfer the configuration to the watch.
+    * Enable the watch screen once to start the transfer.
-* The configuration is transferred automatically to the Apple watch.
-The iPhone app will show an info alert about the successful transfer.
+    * The iPhone app will show an info alert about the successful transfer.
-* If you do not see an info alert, you can swipe to the right most screen.
+* If you do not see an info that the transfer will start, you can swipe to the right most screen.
 It is an info screen where you can force the transfer of the watch configuration again.
+* If you still do not see an iinfo that the transfer will start, make sure that the app is installed on your watch and that the watch is linked.
+Open the iControl watch app and stop it and start it again.

 # JSON Configuration in Detail